Skip to navigation | Skip to main content | Skip to footer

 Art and Activism in the UK 1970-1990

-This landmark exhibition at the Whitworth will feature over 90 women artists and collectives whose ideas helped fuel the women’s liberation movement during a period of significant social, economic and political change.
+This landmark exhibition at the Whitworth features over 90 women artists and collectives whose ideas have helped fuel the women’s liberation movement during a period of significant social, economic and political change.

 Women in Revolt! explores six key themes, spanning two decades of art and activism.
 These include maternal and domestic experiences, anti-racist and LGBTQ+ activism, Greenham Common and the peace movement, and punk and independent music.*

-Alongside a dynamic public engagement programme which will be revealed soon, the exhibition includes Bobby Baker’s An Edible Family in a Mobile Home, a sculptural installation of delicious edible life-size family figures formed from cake and biscuit.
+Alongside a dynamic public engagement programme, the exhibition includes Bobby Baker’s An Edible Family in a Mobile Home, a sculptural installation of delicious edible life-size family figures formed from cake and biscuit.

-This will be the first free-to-enter presentation of this major touring exhibition.
+This is the first free-to-enter presentation of this major touring exhibition.
 Women in Revolt!
-Is organised by Tate Britain in collaboration with the Whitworth, The University of Manchester and National Galleries of Scotland.
+It is organised by Tate Britain in collaboration with the Whitworth, The University of Manchester and National Galleries of Scotland.

 *Content Warning